Gorumara National Park

 Wild Life in Gorumara

-Most common animals in the area are one-horned Indian rhino, Elephant, Indian Bison (commonly known as Gaur), Leopards (locally known as Chitabagh), Rock Python, Malayan Giant Squirrel, and deer.
-Visitors need to obtain special permission to enter into the core area of the park.
+The most common animals in the area are one-horned Indian rhino, Elephant, Indian Bison (commonly known as Gaur), Leopards (locally known as Chitabagh), Rock Python, Malayan Giant Squirrel, and deer.
+Visitors need to obtain special permission to enter the core area of the park.
 The Gorumara national park has approximately 48 species of carnivores and herbivores, 193 species of birds, 22 species of reptiles, 7 species of turtles, 27 species of fishes and other macro and microfauna.

 Major bird species seen in Gorumara include Minivets, Pheasants, Hornbills, Woodpeckers, Cuckoos, cormorants, Orioles, Pigeons, and Mynas.
 During the winter months, migratory birds including the Brahminy duck, Ibis, teals, Stork and other varieties can also be seen here.
 Other birds include Corporate, Indian Shag, Darter, Egrets, Lesser Adjutant Stork, and Lapwing.
 The night hunters in Gorumara are the Owls and the Nightjars.

 Where to Stay

 There are a plethora of options for accommodation around Gorumara.
 There are a few hundred private accommodations on all sides of the National Park.
 The largest concentration of Resorts is in Lataguri on the southern side of Gorumara and on the Murti - Dhupjhora side on the Northern side.
 The private accommodations vary from budget tourist accommodations to Deluxe 3 or 4-star equivalent properties.

 Government tourist accommodations around the forest include